deusovi/deusovi.github.io/logicpuzzles.md

 # Logic Puzzles

 I enjoy Nikoli-style logic puzzles -- visual logic puzzles meant to be solved by pure deduction, where no guessing is necessary.
-If you're new to these, Pavel Curtis' [advice](http://www.pavelspuzzles.com/aenigmas/advice.htm) (as "Ada Lovelace") is very helpful.
+If you're new to these, Pavel Curtis (as "Ada Lovelace") has written some [advice](http://www.pavelspuzzles.com/aenigmas/advice.htm) that's very helpful.

 ## Series